 Toni Desrosiers started her business as an experiment in her kitchen.
 Her strong belief in creating more sustainable and environment-friendly products motivated her to design a healthy alternative to plastic food storage wrap.
 Her experience as a nutritional consultant helped her develop a more natural way of storing food.

 Toni started Abeego in 2008 in Victoria, BC.
-Her business produces and sells an all-natural alternative to the plastic film.
+Her business produces and sells an all-natural alternative to plastic film.
 It is reusable and eco-conscious.
 Abeego is made from a hemp and cotton blended fabric that is infused with beeswax, tree resin and jojoba oil.

 Abeego is sold online and to various independent stores across Canada and the US.